-At 2:04 am the fire department was dispatched for a fire in a commercial building.
-Upon arrival the first engine reports a working fire and commences with interior fire attack.
+At 2:04 AM, the fire department was dispatched for a fire in a commercial building.
+Upon arrival, the first engine reports a working fire and commences with interior fire attack.
 Upon entry, the engine crew reports high heat conditions and low visibility, but they pressed onward.
 Situational awareness is marginal.
 Soon the second engine and first truck arrives and are pressed into action.
 A second line is pulled and the truck commences with rooftop ventilation.
-The fire conditions worsens and a second alarm is called.
+The fire condition worsens and a second alarm is called.
 Additional resources are deployed with additional hose lines.
 Despite the tenuous conditions, the firefighters remained true to their sworn calling, fight the dragon, and valiantly declare victory.
 The fire is out and no one is killed, despite several close calls.
 Been there?
 Seen that?
 What is to result of this heroic endeavor?

 What the hell are we doing here?

 What are we trying to accomplish that is worth the possibility of my children being orphaned?

 If I die in this building tonight, will it have been worth it?

 Every incident should be viewed from a perspective of risk versus reward.
 If you cannot bring yourself off the high perch of self-emulation (one where it is thought that dying for the namesake of being a firefighter is a noble way to die), then think about those you will leave behind.

 If a firefighter had died fighting the fire in the building pictured above, what would his or her widow say to their children as they stood on that street corner looking at that vacant lot, holding hands, tears rolling down their cheeks wishing for a their loved one back?